Ayokunle6/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 3. Calling the function from the header file and printing a-z 10 timesin lowercase
 4. Calling the function from headerr file and checking for lower case character
 5. Checking for alphabetic characters and calling function from main.h file
+6. printing the sign of a number after calling the function from the main.h file